-Sally Kirkland, the Oscar-nominated star of “Anna,” has died, according to multiple media reports.
+Sally Kirkland, the Oscar-nominated star of “Anna,” has died, TheWrap has learned.
 She was 84.

-A representative for the actress shared the news with TMZ early Tuesday morning, noting that she had suffered from dementia for the last year and was put into hospice in Palm Springs over the weekend.
+A representative for the actress initially shared the news with TMZ early Tuesday morning, noting that she had suffered from dementia for the last year and was put into hospice in Palm Springs over the weekend.
+Her management later noted that she passed away from organ failure.

 In addition to her Academy Award nomination, Kirkland won a Golden Globe and an Independent Spirit Award for Yurek Bogayevicz’s 1987 film, “Anna.”
 She was also known for her roles in “The Haunted,” “Cold Feet,” “Best of the Best,” “JFK,” “Bruce Almighty” and, most recently, “80 for Brady.”